 Simply add the roasted strawberries, jalapeño-infused tequila, lime juice, ice, and optional agave to the blender and blend until smooth.

-I like to start with 1 Tbsp agave (since the strawberries are pretty sweet) and add up to 1/4 cup if needed.
-I left this open ended in the recipe as it totally will depend on how sweet you like your cocktails!
+I like to start with 1 tablespoon agave (since the strawberries are pretty sweet) and add up to ¼ cup if needed.
+I left this open-ended in the recipe as it totally will depend on how sweet you like your cocktails!

 Then, pour the cocktail into cocktail glasses and serve!

 I truly hope you love these Roasted Strawberry Jalapeño Margaritas!
 This easy recipe makes 3-4 frozen margaritas.
 It is an AWESOME Summer pitcher cocktail and is easy to double or triple if you are serving a crowd.
 Enjoy!